cardstack/cardstack-documentation/guides/data/grants.md

   });
 ```

 In order to apply a grant to all types we need to be explicit.
 This means we need a list of all the types registered on the hub.
-We can speficy such grant as follows:
+We can specify such grant as follows:

 ```javascript
 // Form a lit of all the registered types let contentTypes = cardSchemas
   .getModels()